The Jewish Feasts of the Lord and the

 · The sounding of the shofar (ram’s horn) on the Feast of Trumpets ushered in ten sacred days that end on the Day of Atonement.
 The number 10 is the number of law and this 10 day period is known as the Yamim Nora’im (Days of Awe or High Holy Days).
 It is during this sacred time, the time of the great trumpet blast, that Jews believed each person’s final destiny in the Age to come was sealed in the Book of Life.

-1. Recognition and admission of the wrong doing
+1. Recognition and admission of the

 2. Renunciation of the action